YIZHE12/Math_AI_pre/README.md

 Before going into details, we need to first understand two concepts: exponentially weighted averages and bias correction.

+a.
 The exponentially weighted averages can be understand as the average of the original data (upper graph) multiplied by the weight (lower graph).

 <img src="readme_appenx/weightdecay.jpg" width="500">